decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-30-between-crash-and-omission.md

 ## Primary Backup for Send or Receive Omissions is impossible $n=2$ and $f=1$

-Recall that here the adversary can corrupt at most one server with either send of receive omission (bit not both) and can also corrupt any number of clients (again with either send or receive omissions).
+Recall that here the adversary can corrupt at most one server with either send of receive omission (but not both) and can also corrupt any number of clients (again with either send or receive omissions).

 In the figures below, arrow-less lines represent bidirectional communication, while lines with an arrow represent communication **only** in the direction of the arrow (other direction is blocked).